ToxicFrog/vstruct/README.md

     for x,y,z in vstruct.records("f8 f8 f8", fd, true) do ...

-If `unpack` is false or unspecified, it behaves the same as `vstruct.unpack`.
+If `unpack` is false or unspecified, it behaves the same as `vstruct.read`.

 ## 5. Format string syntax ##